 Automation Testing is every tester’s dream.
 We all want be automation testers.
-But only few of us are successful at it.
+But only a few of us are successful at it.

 10 Tips to Make You a Good Automation Tester

-Tip #1: Learn the basics of testing very well:
+Tip #1: Learn the basics of testing very well

-This is because Automation Testing is nothing but a branch of testing – a form that uses a little more ‘techi’ approach to testing itself.
+This is because Automation Testing is nothing but a branch of testing – a form that uses a little more ‘techie’ approach to testing itself.
 To know what you are testing and why you are testing is very important.
 ‘How’ – is where Automation and manual testing differ.

-Tip #2: Start early:
+Tip #2: Start early

 Do not wait for an automation project to come your way before you get started.
 There are lots of open source tools available.
 Install one on your personal machine and give it a try.

-Tip #4: Overcome the ‘starting trouble’:
+Tip #4: Overcome the ‘starting trouble’

 The first test/program that you write is going to be confusing no matter how well read you are on the subject.
 It definitely is going to be overwhelming.
 But do not worry.
 Think of it as if you are translating your manual test into a different medium other than English.

-Tip #5: Don’t be intimidated:
+Tip #5: Don’t be intimidated

 It is very easy for a beginner to look at an automation test or program and think that it looks very technical and that you will never be able to even understand it much less write something like that.
 Don’t worry; it is natural to feel this way.

-For example, if you want to enter the user name value in the Gmail.com login page.
+For example, if you want to enter the username value in the Gmail.com login page.
 What is the statement that you would write in your manual test case?

-It will be like: Enter “swatiseela” in the “User name” field in the Gmail.com page.
+It will be like: Enter “swatiseela” in the “Username” field in the Gmail.com page.

 When you translate it to VBScript to be a statement in your QTP test it will be:

 “Browser("Gmail: Email from Google").page("Gmail: Email from Google").
 WebEdit("Email").Set “swatiseela””.

 You see, there is not much difference.
-The way you are referencing the place to enter the user name is done differently.
+The way you are referencing the place to enter the username is done differently.

-Since automation test step is performed by a machine instead of a human, you just have to make sure that you write your instruction (test step) as clearly as possible without any ambiguity.
+Since each automation test step is performed by a machine instead of a human, you just have to make sure that you write your instruction (test step) as clearly as possible without any ambiguity.

-Instead of just saying enter the value, you are actually giving the exact names of the objects in the page as they are named by the developer.
+Instead of just saying enter the value, you are actually supplying the exact names of the objects in the page as they are named by the developer.
 Once you are able to grasp this translation, automation is easy.

-Tip #6: Learn by seeing:
+Tip #6: Learn by seeing

-Here is what I do – I start from the “File” menu option and move on until “Help” and try to give a perfunctory glance at each and every menu-submenu items there are.
+Here is what I do – I start from the “File” menu option and move on through until I reach “Help” and try to give a perfunctory glance at each and every menu-submenu item.
 Most of the names will be representative of what that option does.
 But in case you need more information, just click on that item and look.

-Tip #7: Help files:
+Tip #7: Help files

-Tip #8: Practice:
+Tip #8: Practice

 Be patient with yourself and practice writing code regularly.
-Remember testing is verification and validation.
-So write tests in a way that each one has a pass and fail criteria clearly defined.
+Remember that testing is verification and validation.
+So write tests in a way that each one has pass and fail criteria clearly defined.
 You don’t want an automation tool to just do the data entry and leave the analysis to you.
 Make sure your program will be able to clearly determine and present the result as pass or failed.

-Tip #9: Strive to be better:
+Tip #9: Strive to be better

 Once you solve a problem and write a program, think of ways you can make it better.
 Can you make it more readable?
 Can you achieve the result in fewer lines of code?
 Can you reuse some of the components?
 Can you avoid using as many variables as you did?
 Is your program memory efficient?
 Can you make it run any faster? – These are some of the questions that you need to keep in mind and work towards.

-Tip #10: Keep an open mind:
+Tip #10: Keep an open mind

-So, I hope this article has answered some questions that all you aspiring automation testers must have had.
-In case you decide to venture into it and have any further reservations, please let us know through the comments.
+I hope this article has answered some questions that all you aspiring automation testers must have had.
+If you decide to venture into it and have any further reservations, please let us know through the comments.